docarray/docarray/docs/user_guide/sending/serialization.md

 ```

 !!! note
-    Serialization to protobuf formats is not supported for union type hints (unless your union type consists solely of basic types).
-Please use JSON serialization as an alternative for these cases.
+    Serialization to protobuf is not supported for union types involving `BaseDoc` types.